CleanPatrick: A Benchmark for Image Data Cleaning: Results

 \subsection{Data quality issues}

 Our extensive annotation process with medical crowd workers revealed numerous data quality issues in the Fitzpatrick17k dataset, as illustrated in Figure~\ref{fig:DQA}.

-\textbf{Off-topic samples} constitute 613 images (4\%) of the full dataset.
+\paragraph{Off-topic samples} constitute 613 images (4\%) of the full dataset.
 These problematic samples fall into two main categories: \textit{unrelated} content, including non-dermatological images such as laboratory equipment, diagrams, and completely unrelated photographs, and \textit{low information content} images that, while potentially skin-related, lack sufficient clarity or focus to be diagnostically meaningful.
-These include severely blurred images, extreme close-ups with minimal context, or images where the skin condition is barely visible.
+As illustrated in Figure~\ref{fig:DQA}, this explicitly includes severely blurred images, extreme close-ups with minimal context, or images where the skin condition is barely visible, thus capturing critical aspects of poor image quality.

-\textbf{Near duplicates} form a substantial portion of the dataset, with 3,556 instances (21\%) out of the 15,306 annotated samples.
-These appear primarily as: \textit{thumbnails}, where identical images exist at different resolutions or with minor cropping differences, and \textit{multiple viewpoints} of the same skin condition from slightly different angles or captured moments.
+\paragraph{Near duplicates} form a substantial portion of the dataset, with 3,556 instances (21\%) out of the 15,306 annotated samples.
+These appear primarily as \textit{thumbnails}, where identical images exist at different resolutions or with minor cropping differences, and \textit{multiple viewpoints} of the same skin condition from slightly different angles or captured moments.
 This redundancy artificially inflates certain diagnostic categories and may introduce data leakage between the training and test splits.

-\textbf{Label errors} represent the most prevalent issue, affecting 3,666 images (22\%) of the full dataset.
-These errors manifest as: \textit{mislabelings}, where the assigned diagnostic label clearly contradicts the visible condition, and \textit{rare conditions} that were incorrectly classified, likely due to their uncommon presentation or similarity to more common conditions.
+\paragraph{Label errors} represent the most prevalent issue, affecting 5,346 images (32\%) of the full dataset under our conservative annotation protocol.
+These visually implausible labels manifest as cases where the assigned diagnostic label \textit{clearly contradicts} the visible condition, and \textit{rare conditions} that were incorrectly classified, likely due to their uncommon presentation or similarity to more common conditions.
+The prevalence of visual mismatches that humans consider unambiguous provides a substantial and reliable test set for evaluating label-error detection methods.